 Below you’ll find an easy step-by-step tutorial for how to draw a Pear and a Pear Coloring Page.
 It’s graceful shape has been so popular in still life paintings, over the years.

-While most art teachers would recommend students look at a real pear to make a still life drawing, sometimes that’s just not possible.
+While many art teachers would recommend students look at a real pear to learn how to draw one, sometimes that’s just not possible.
 No need to skip the lesson though, as there’s still a lot to learn from a detailed tutorial.
 Looking closely at the shape of a pear, and then filling it with some layered color will always be good practice for those that want to improve their drawing kills.